Yang-Xijie/InputSourceSwitcher/README.md

 ## Installation / Usage

-Download the release version and drop `Source Switcher.app`  into your `Application` folder. (may not be the latest version)
+Download the release version and drop `Source Switcher.app`  into your `Applications` folder. (may not be the latest version)

 Or clone this repo and build it on your Mac.

 **Notice**: You should go to `System Preferences -> Security & Privacy -> Privacy -> Accessiblity` to make `Source Switcher` able to execute Applescript on your Mac.
+You'd better perform this operation before you open this app for the first time.
+If no input source appears, just lick `Reset` to get your current input sources.

+**Notice**: If you get `Source Switcher.app can't be opened because Apple cannot check it for malicious software`, please open your `Applications` folder, find `Source Switcher.app` and `right click -> Open` to open the app.

 ## Background